Field Trips

 Aberdeen City sparkles in the sun, or it’s grey as the clouds above it.
 Having granite for your local building can be both a blessing and a curse, but it has resulted in buildings that are nothing short of spectacular.

 This is short walk (approx. 1 hr) around Aberdeen city centre will explore its history through buildings, bridges and streets.
-We will finish at a local cafe.
 This is a walking tour, and participants should wear comfortable shoes, dress for the weather, and be prepared to walk on uneven pavements and steps.

 Field Trip Leader: